 Another way to increase the resolution is to connect telescopes together to make an interferometer.
 Radio waves from an object reach each telescope in the interferometer at slightly different times, so the waves are out of sync with one another.
 Knowing the distances between the telescopes and how out of sync the waves are, the signals can be combined electronically to create an image of exceptional resolution.
 The image has the same sharpness as one taken by a single instrument that would extend from one end of the interferometer to the other.
 The light-gathering power is equal to the sum of the light-gathering powers of each individual telescope.
 To learn more about the principles of interferometry, see NASA/JPL's Origins Explorers cartoon.

 A spectacular example of such a system is the Very Large Array shown here.
 This telescope is made of 27 radio dishes, each 25 meters in diameter, on a Y-shaped track.
 Fully extended, the Very Large Array is 36 kilometers across and has a resolution of around one arc second (depending on the radio wavelength).
 It has the light-gathering power of a 130-meter telescope.
 Aerial views are shown below.

 Astronomers are also now connecting optical telescopes to increase their resolving power.
-Two nice examples are the Keck Interferometer on Mauna Kea, Hawaii and the Very Large Telescope Interferometer of Paranal Observatory on Cerro Paranal in the Atacama Desert, northern Chile.
+Two nice examples are the Large Binocular Telescope Interferometer on Mt Graham in Arizona (USA) and the Very Large Telescope Interferometer of Paranal Observatory on Cerro Paranal in the Atacama Desert, northern Chile.